-- Adjust the seat so that your legs are slightly angled when against the pedals. - Adjust the backrest angle to easily reach the steering wheel with arms slightly bent.
-See Steering Wheel Adjustment \$ 64. - Maintain contact between shoulders and the backrest when turning the steering wheel. - Adjust the head restraint.
-See Head Restraints ⇔ 32. - Slide the passenger seat as far back as possible.
+- Adjust the seat so that your legs are slightly angled when against the pedals. - Maintain contact between shoulders and the backrest when turning the steering wheel. - Slide the passenger seat as far back as possible.

 Seat Adjustment

 Do not sit nearer than 25 cm from the steering wheel, to allow safe airbag deployment.